BilalMern/react/5 Lets get hooked/README.md

 const arr= useState();
 const listOfRestaurant = arr[0];
 const setListOfRestaurant =arr[1];
-both methods do same work in first we are destructuring on the fly.
+both methods do same work in first we are destructuring on the fly